 - Playing with by David Brin's Uplift.
 The titular Uplifted Animals are typically also modified to let them use tools.
 While dolphins mostly just have neural jacks that let them command robotic arms, chimpanzees had their spines straightened and their hands modified.
 And of course the countless alien races have made countless modifications to their "client" races, but whether that qualifies as "anthropomorphic" is anyone's guess.

-- Dungeons & Dragons 2nd Ed.
-AD&D supplement Pages from the Mages.
-The spell Evolve will change an animal to make it more like a human being.
-This can include giving it an upright humanoid shape, two arms and two legs (adding or subtracting as necessary), hands (so it can manipulate objects) and a human-like face.
+- Advanced Dungeons & Dragons 2nd Edition: This edition has a supplement, Pages from the Mages, which features a spell called Evolve, which will change an animal to make it look more humanoid.
+This can include giving it an upright humanoid shape, two arms and two legs (adding or subtracting as necessary), hands (so it can manipulate objects), and a human-like face.

 - Freefall: Overlapping with Adults Are More Anthropomorphic, Bowman's wolves like Florence are born looking like normal red wolf puppies but as they mature they develop speech, shift to a bipedal stance, and grow fingers.